Τρίτη 12 Νοεμβρίου 2024

 Session 2:

-is a challenging European SNS JU Horizon Europe (HE) project aiming to create a federation of 6G test infrastructures in a pan-European facility.
+SUNRISE-6G (“SUstainable federation of Research Infrastructures for Scaling-up Experimentation in 6G”) is a challenging European SNS JU Horizon Europe (HE) project aiming to create a federation of 6G test infrastructures in a pan-European facility.
 The project consortium includes 28 partners from 12 European member states and it is coordinated by Industrial Systems Institute / Athenà Research Center (Greece).

 As the B5G/6G is expected to emerge as a “key enabler” for the intelligent digital society of 2030 and beyond, providing superior performance via groundbreaking access technologies, such as Cell-Free (CF), Radio Intelligent Surfaces (RIS) and ubiquitous wireless intelligence.
 6G is expected to “trigger” a total rethink of network architecture design, which builds on the key idea of new stakeholders entering the value chain of future networks.
 In the same context, 6G is expected to trigger a total “rethink” of network architecture design, which builds on the key idea of new stakeholders entering into the value chain of future networks.
 6G also promotes a much more sustainable approach to architect future networks that encourages infrastructure sharing and collaboration among MNOs via Network-Infrastructure as-a-service (NIaaS) models.
 Furthermore, 6G embraces emerging trends such as micro-operators, and pushes Edge computing towards the “deep edge” where customers can also participate in the network value chain by sharing their devices (e.g., UEs, IoT gateways, home routers, etc.).